MatthijsKamstra/haxejs/02dom/example.md

 ## Install

-If you are going to use the VinillaJS version, you don't have to do anything...
+If you are going to use the VanillaJS version, you don't have to do anything...

 But the use of jQuery you can install it using the command:

 	haxelib install jQueryExtern

-and then add `-lib jQueryExtern` in the hxml.
+and add `-lib jQueryExtern` in the .hxml.